villasite/sba/_posts/2020-03-01-lenten-reminders.md

 - Mass will be celebrated every Wednesday at 12:30 PM for communal prayer.

+- Stations of the Cross are prayed on Friday at Noon.

 - Invite someone back to church for Sunday at 9:30 AM.

 - Parish organizations are asked to schedule a prayer service for members.